This is a list of names in which the categories include top 10 in Norway.

 IdafEnglish, German, Swedish, Norwegian, Danish, Dutch, Italian, French, Polish, Finnish, Hungarian, Slovak, Slovene, Germanic Derived from the Germanic element id possibly meaning "work, labour" (Proto-Germanic *idiz).
 The Normans brought this name to England, though it eventually died out there in the Middle Ages.
 It was strongly revived in the 19th century, in part due to the heroine in Alfred Tennyson's poem The Princess (1847), which was later adapted into the play Princess Ida (1884) by Gilbert and Sullivan.... [more]

-LiammIrish, English, French (Modern), Dutch (Modern), German (Modern), Swedish (Modern) Irish short form of William.
+LiammIrish, English, French (Modern), Dutch (Modern), German (Modern), Swedish (Modern), Norwegian (Modern) Irish short form of William.
 It became popular in the United Kingdom in the 1980s, and elsewhere in Europe and the Americas after that.
 It was the top ranked name for boys in the United States beginning in 2017.
 Famous bearers include British actor Liam Neeson (1952-), British musician Liam Gallagher (1972-), and Australian actor Liam Hemsworth (1990-).

 MagnusmSwedish, Norwegian, Danish, Late Roman Late Latin name meaning "great".
 It was borne by a 7th-century saint who was a missionary in Germany.
 It became popular in Scandinavia after the time of the 11th-century Norwegian king Magnus I, who was said to have been named after Charlemagne, or Carolus Magnus in Latin (however there was also a Norse name Magni).
 The name was borne by six subsequent kings of Norway as well as three kings of Sweden.
 It was imported to Scotland and Ireland during the Middle Ages.

-OlivermEnglish, German, Swedish, Norwegian, Danish, Finnish, Estonian, Catalan, Serbian, Croatian, Macedonian, Czech, Slovak From Old French Olivier, possibly derived from a Germanic name, perhaps Old Norse Áleifr (see Olaf) or Frankish Alawar (see Álvaro).
-The spelling was altered by association with Latin oliva "olive tree".
-In the Middle Ages the name became well-known in Western Europe because of the French epic La Chanson de Roland, in which Olivier was a friend and advisor of the hero Roland.... [more]
+OlivermEnglish, German, Swedish, Norwegian, Danish, Finnish, Estonian, Catalan, Serbian, Croatian, Macedonian, Czech, Slovak, Carolingian Cycle From Old French Olivier, which was possibly derived from Latin oliva"olive tree".
+Alternatively there could be an underlying Germanic name, such as Old Norse Áleifr (see Olaf) or Frankish Alawar (see Álvaro), with the spelling altered by association with the Latin word.
+In the Middle Ages the name became well-known in Western Europe because of the French epic La Chanson de Roland, in which Olivier is a friend and advisor to the hero Roland.... [more]

 WilliammEnglish From the Germanic name Willehelm meaning "will helmet", composed of the elements willo "will, desire" and helm "helmet, protection".
 An early saint by this name was the 8th-century William of Gellone, a cousin of Charlemagne who became a monk.
 The name was common among the Normans, and it became extremely popular in England after William the Conqueror was recognized as the first Norman king of England in the 11th century.
 From then until the modern era it has been among the most common of English names (with John, Thomas and Robert).... [more]